Gavriil1/CI_PP4_TD/README.md

 </details>

-20. As an Admin, I would like a user to find all company's social links and navigate to them by clicking footer's icons.
+20. As an Admin , I would like a user to find all company's social links, and navigate to them be clicking footer's icons/

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |